polotno-project/polotno-site/docs/server-side.md

 ---
-title: Server-side Image generation for Polotno
+title: Server-side Image generation with Node.js
 ---

 ### Is it possible to generate images from polotno JSON on the backend?